Integrations

 |---|---|---|

-{id}_send | target (string), message (string) | Send a message via the integration |
+{id}_send | target (string, required), message (string, required) | Send a message via the integration |

-{id}_read | channel (string), limit (integer, optional) | Read recent messages from a channel |
+{id}_read | channel (string, required), limit (integer, optional) | Read recent messages from a channel |

 Document Integrations

-Each document integration registers two tools:
+Each document integration registers up to five tools:

 | Tool Name | Parameters | Description |